Hierophilia (Sacred Objects)

 History & origins

-The term joins the Greek hieros (ἱερός, "sacred, holy") to the suffix -philia ("love, attraction"), so it reads literally as "love of the sacred."
-It belongs to the dense vocabulary of clinical -philia compounds modelled on the naming conventions that Richard von Krafft-Ebing popularised in his Psychopathia Sexualis (1886) and that later writers such as Havelock Ellis extended.
-Krafft-Ebing's catalogue tradition, naming and grouping unusual erotic interests, created the descriptive shelf on which a term like hierophilia could later be placed, even though he did not name it himself.
+The word joins the Greek hieros (ἱερός, "sacred, holy") to the suffix -philia ("love, attraction"), so it reads literally as "love of the sacred."
+It belongs to a dense family of clinical -philia compounds built on the naming conventions that Richard von Krafft-Ebing established with Psychopathia Sexualis in 1886 and that later writers, Havelock Ellis among them, extended.
+Krafft-Ebing did not name hierophilia.
+What he supplied was the shelf: a case-study taxonomy in which a term of this kind could later be placed.

 Modern coinage